 Water quality combined funding program

-Our Water Quality Combined Funding Program is an integrated funding program for projects that improve and protect water quality throughout the state.
-The program combines grants and loans from state and federal funding sources.
+Our Water Quality Combined Funding Program funds projects that improve and protect water quality throughout Washington.
+The program combines grants and loans from state and federal funding sources (current funding cycle).
 We also provide technical assistance to program applicants to help them navigate this process.

 Funding cycle

-- Amount of matching funds required: Depends on the funding source you receive, can be up to 25 percent match required.
+- Amount of matching funds required: Depends on the funding source you receive; can be up to 25% match required.

 Evaluate, rate, and rank applications |